nayan457-bit/Ecommerce-Follow-Along/README.md

 Ensure the backend has a route for handling user registration (e.g., POST /api/auth/register).
 Check the data sent from the frontend for validity.
 Hash the password before saving it to MongoDB.

+milestone 5
+Sign-Up Page with Form Validation

+Project Overview

+This project focuses on creating a Sign-Up page where users can register by providing their details such as Name, Email, and Password.
+The page will feature form validation to ensure that the user inputs valid data before submission.